garnierclement/pfe/README.md

 # Repository tree structure

 * 	`definitions/`
 	General conventions and definitions
-* 	`drivers/`
-	Specific drivers for sensors
 * 	`pd/`
 	Pure data patches
 * 	`projects/`
 	Main directory encompassing all the components of our project
 * 	`scripts/`
 	Scripts used for bootstrap, installation and debug
+*	`sensors/`
+	Description of the sensors and their parameters
 * 	`var/`
 	Directory used to store logs, PIDs, and any temporary genrated file during the execution of any component